flakrimjusufi/todoapp/README.md

 docker-compose up
 ~~~~

-Docker-compose will build all the dependencies and will add a PostgreSQL image in your container so that we can interact
+Docker-compose will build all the dependencies and will add a PostgreSQL image in your container alongside
-with data.
+with the server so that we can interact with data.

 *Once the docker-compose is finished, you should see an output in terminal:*